 Segment 1 of the Missouri River is a highly altered segment due to the proximity of Fort Peck Dam.
-Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately five river miles upstream of segment 1, which creates cold summer water temperatures and low suspended sediment loads.
-During the sturgeon season of 2012, water temperatures averaged 8.8 C° and water turbidity averaged 5.3 NTU's.
-During the fish community season, temperature increased to an average of 13.0 C°, while turbidity increased to 8.6 NTU's.
-In addition, the benthic substrate of segment 1 is noticeably different than the substrates of downstream segments.
-Segment 1 is primarily composed of gravel and cobble due to the degrading stream bed, which is at least in part due to the lack of suspended sediments in the water column.
-Although flows in Segment 1 were lower in 2012 when compared to 2011, river discharge was higher than years prior to 2011 (Figure 2).
-Flows of 10,000 cfs or greater were observed for the majority of the summer.
+Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately five river miles upstream of Segment 1, which creates cold summer water temperatures and low suspended sediment loads.
+During the Sturgeon Season of 2015, water temperatures averaged 7.6 C° and water turbidity averaged 5.6 NTU's.
+During the Fish Community Season, temperature increased to an average of 11.6 C°, while turbidity increased to 10.7 NTU's.
+Very similar temperatures and turbidities have been observed for the last ten years due to the influence from Fort Peck Dam.
+In addition, the benthic substrate of Segment 1 is noticeably different than the substrates of downstream segments.
+Segment 1 is primarily composed of gravel and cobble due to the degrading stream bed, which is at least in part due to the lack of suspended sediments in the water column (Figure 2).